electric-sql/electric/.changeset/weak-chairs-type.md

 "@core/sync-service": minor
 ---

 [BREAKING] Store shape definitions along with shape data and use that to restore them instead of persisted cached metadata.
+This removes the unified serilization and persistence of all shape metadata and allows better scaling of speed of shape creation.